Your entitlement to a Parent Carer Needs Assessment (PCNA)

 There is more information in the PCNA booklet which contains the application form.
 You can download this below.

-Requesting a PCNA (if your child is under 18)
+How to request a PCNA (if your child is under 18)

 A PCNA can be completed by parents and carers themselves (self-assessment) or with support from another organisation.
 For instance, this could be the Single Point of Access (SPA) or a through a voluntary sector organisation such as Richmond Carer’s Centre or Kingston Carers Network.

-You can apply for a PCNA using this
+You can apply for a PCNA using this application form:

 What happens next?